Mahmoud Darwish: Biography

+When he joined the PLO (Palestine Liberation Organization) in 1973 he was banned from reentering Israel.
+In Beirut, in 1973, he edited the monthly Shu'un Filistiniyya (Palestinian Affairs) and worked as a director in the Palestinian Research Center of the PLO.
+In the wake of the Lebanon War, Darwish wrote the political poems Qasidat Beirut (1982) and Madih al-zill al'ali (1983).
+Darwish was elected to the PLO Executive Committee in 1987.
+In 1988 he wrote a manifesto intended as the Palestinian people's declaration of independence.

+In 1993 Darwish resigned from the PLO Executive Committee, in opposition to the Oslo accords.
+He later recounted: "All I saw in the agreement was an Israeli solution to Israeli problems and that the PLO had to perform its role in solving Israel’s security problems."

-In 1995, he returned to attend the funeral of his colleague, Emile Habibi, receiving a permit to remain in Haifa for four days.
-That year Darwish was allowed to settle in Ramallah, but he said he felt he was living in exile there, and did not consider the West Bank his "private homeland."
+In 1996 he returned to attend the funeral of his colleague, Emile Habibi, receiving a permit to remain in Haifa for four days.
+Due to leaving the PLO, he was allowed to live in the West Bank and moved to Ramallah.

 Darwish was twice married and divorced.
 His first wife was the writer Rana Kabbani.
 After they divorced, in the mid-1980s, he married an Egyptian translator, Hayat Heeni.
 He had no children.
 The "Rita" of Darwish's poems was a Jewish woman whom he loved when he was living in Haifa; he revealed in an interview with French journalist Laure Adler that her name is Tamar Ben-Ami.
-The relationship was the subject of the film Write Down, I Am an Arab by filmmaker Ibtisam Mara'ana Menuhin, an Arab Muslim woman married to a Jewish man.
-(While such relationships are rare today, they were more common during the Palestinian Mandate period, and among communists, who were united by class struggle.)
+The relationship was the subject of the film Write Down, I Am an Arab by filmmaker Ibtisam Mara'ana.

 Darwish had a history of heart disease, suffering a heart attack in 1984.
 He had two heart operations, in 1984 and 1998.

-His final visit to Israel was on 15 July 2007, to attend a poetry recital at Mt.
-Carmel Auditorium in Haifa.
+His final visit to Israel was on 15 July 2007, to attend a poetry recital at Mt Carmel Auditorium in Haifa.
 There, he criticized the factional violence between Fatah and Hamas as a "suicide attempt in the streets."